hannahnb/Dreamscape/README.md

 # Dreamscape
-Dreamscape is a choice-based visual novel with an action-packed and heavily plot-driven story made for the 2022 Xbox Game Camp.
-It's still in development and was made using RenPy, a virtual novel creation software that uses python.
+With stunning character and background art, Dreamscape immerses the player into a beautiful and mysterious dreamworld which the protagonist must traverse.
+The story of Dreamscape mainly focuses on people’s inner dreams and desires and how these desires interact with their true self.
+Through excellent story-telling, this game takes the reader through an engaging journey of personal conflict and introspection.
+This was a game project done for the 2022 Xbox Game Camp in the summer with three of my friends.